rwynn/monstache-site/src/start.md

 # 4.0.1
 ```

-The version number should start 3.3 if you are using Elasticsearch prior to version 6.
+The version number should start with 3.x if you are using Elasticsearch prior to version 6.

 !!! note ""